On the Geometry of Receiver Operating Characteristic and Precision-Recall Curves: Classifier Evaluation Measures

 \subsection{Precision-Recall (PR) Curve}

-The PR curve shows precision, or the positive predictive value (PPV), vs.\ recall (sensitivity or TPR) ~\cite{Davis2006}, illustrating the potential trade-offs between the accuracy of positive predictions and the ability to detect positive cases as the decision threshold~$\tau$ varies.
+The PR curve shows precision (or the positive predictive value: PPV), vs.\ recall (sensitivity or TPR) ~\cite{Davis2006}, illustrating the potential trade-off between the accuracy of positive predictions and the ability to detect positive cases as the decision threshold~$\tau$ is changed.

-Probabilistically, PPV at threshold~$\tau$ is $\Pr(s \in c_p \mid x > \tau)$, which can be expressed in terms of the TPR, score distributions and class priors:
+Probabilistically, PPV at threshold~$\tau$ is $\Pr(s \in c_p \mid x > \tau)$, which using the Bayes' rule can be expressed in terms of the TPR, score distributions and class priors:

 Therefore